Welcome fellow curious kitties! Skye Blake here, with lots to share about something new… hemp cat litter! (No, you can’t smoke it!)

-Below are listed some hemp litter brands sold in the U.S., along with their manufacturer claims.
-Other brands are available in Canada, Australia and other parts of the world.
+Below are some hemp litter brands sold in the U.S., along with their manufacturer claims.

-Reviewers liked that it’s biodegradable and absorbs well.
-Some liked how lightweight it is.
+Reviewers liked that it’s biodegradable, lightweight, and absorbs well.

 Others hated that because their cats stood on the side and flipped the box over, creating a mess and scaring the cats.

 They also liked the earthy aroma, natural not artificial.
 Happy Cat is soft so doesn’t scratch floors or hurt to walk on.

 There was disagreement about tracking… some said there was no tracking, others had some, a couple felt it tracked too much.